sara-sabr/ITStrategy/_pages/en/strategies-actions.md

   - To enable rapid feedback
   - Create automated processes to realize efficiencies
   - Enable streamlined responsible distributed decision making

-### Approach

-The IT Strategy team will not create a 5 or 10 year plan to transform the organization.
-For details on the objectives, see [Medium Term](it-picture-medium-term.html) and [Long Term](it-picture-long-term.html) IT Pictures.
-Based on [DevOps Research and Assessment (DORA)](https://cloud.google.com/devops/) and the latest State of DevOps report, we want to focus on capabilities that enable high performing IT organizations.
-This also aligns with GC IT Policy and Direction around [Digital government](https://www.canada.ca/en/government/system/digital-government.html).

-Quarterly strategies and actions will be shared with all teams in IITB.
-Following these actions will be mandatory as part of Management and team leads performance agreements.
-Strategies will be reviewed and updated quarterly based on progress and effectiveness.
-Below is a list of strategies and actions that could be used as quarterly strategies.

-The first quarterly strategy for Q1 (2020-04 to 2020-06) will be (Draft) [20% of time to learn, automate and improve](https://sara-sabr.github.io/ITStrategy/strategy-learning-automating-improving.html).

 ### IITB Teams Must